-Step 1: The first step in planning your day is determining where to start.
-Consult the parking map and determine the parking location near the event you like to attend first.
+The first step in planning your day is determining where to start.
+Consult the parking map and determine the parking location near the event you would like to attend first.

-Step 2: Once you park, go to the welcome table closest to your parking area and pick up a program for the day.
+Once you park, head to the welcome table closest to your parking area and pick up a program for the day.
 Make sure to keep your program handy – you’ll need it throughout the day to keep track of where everything is located.
-Your program also includes the schedule of event – you can pick and choose session to attend based on your interest.
+Your program also includes the schedule of events – you can pick and choose sessions to attend based on your interest.